Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 Pacing is an adaptive strategy that helps you reduce the risk of PEM while still managing to remain as active as possible.
 Pacing involves learning where your PEM threshold is and changing your activities with this threshold in mind.
 Some techniques that help with pacing include:

-- Prioritize — Prioritize your daily activities, putting the most important activities first and eliminate non-essential activities.
+- Prioritize — Prioritize your daily activities, putting the most important activities first and eliminating non-essential activities.

 - Minimize — Minimize your activity throughout the day.
 Break larger activities into smaller segments and make changes as necessary.
 For example, a stool in the kitchen to use while you cook can help get you off your feet and reduce physical exertion.